 Recite me link

-Research is delivered in combination with research staff, such as research midwives, and clinical staff, including obstetricians, midwives, maternity support workers and sonographers.
-Together we aim to support you to make an informed decision about taking part in research, should you so wish.
+Research and innovation enables us to gain new knowledge to improve patient care and develop new treatments.
+Research is delivered in collaboration with staff such as research midwives, and clinical staff, including obstetricians, midwives, maternity support workers and sonographers.
+Together we aim to support you to make an informed decision about taking part in research, if you want to.

-The types of studies we support include large-scale studies that are taking place in several hospitals across the UK, and smaller local studies that are just taking part in our maternity services.
+Research taking place in the Maternity department includes large-scale studies that are taking place in several hospitals across the UK, and smaller local studies that are just taking part in our maternity services.
 We are a growing team within maternity research and, as such, we are always looking for new research opportunities that are suitable for the services we offer.

 How to get involved in maternity research

-If you think you may be suitable to participate in one of our studies, and you would like more information, please do not hesitate to contact the Maternity Research Team (contact details at the bottom of this page).
 Enquiring about a study does not mean you have to take part; all contribution to research is voluntary.
 If you decide against taking part in research, your ongoing care will not be affected in any way.

-The Maternity Research Team
+The Maternity Research team

-Lydia Ufton BSc (Hons) – Clinical Research Midwife
+• Lydia Ufton BSc (Hons) – Clinical Research Midwife

-Lily French BSc (Hons) – Clinical Research Midwife
+• Lily French BSc (Hons) – Clinical Research Midwife

-Kate Munson BSc (Hons) – Clinical Research Midwife
+• Amy Weaver BSc (Hons) – Clinical Research Midwife

 Mobile: 07706 000477

-Landline: 01622 220284
+Landline: 01622 477582

 Email: mtw-tr.maternity-research@nhs.net